The genius behind Ben Duckett and an England innings that twisted reality

 A modern man, conquering the most traditional role in Test cricket – opening the batting – in the least traditional of ways.
 With that shot alone, he made 31 runs.
 In total, he made 149 as he guided England to their second-highest run chase in history.

-Duckett, whose highest score remains 182 against Ireland in 2023, has quietly, and consistently, built a record that places him in the upper echelons of England’s greatest ever openers.
-In a batting line-up where Joe Root’s and Ben Stokes’ legends are already made.
-Where Harry Brook is the next generational talent elect, Zak Crawley and Ollie Pope spend their lives under a microscope.
-Duckett’s consistency at the top of the order has gone, if not unnoticed, underappreciated.
+Duckett, whose highest score remains 182 against Ireland in 2023, has quietly, and consistently, built a record that places him in the upper echelons of England’s greatest openers.
+In a batting line-up where Joe Root and Ben Stokes’s legends are already made, where Harry Brook is the next generational talent elect, where Zak Crawley and Ollie Pope spend their lives under a microscope, Duckett’s consistency at the top of the order has gone, if not unnoticed, underappreciated.

 In 2025, it may seem too early, hyperbolic even, to put Duckett’s name in the same bracket as the greats.
 But continue as he has been since his return to the side, and by 2035 it’ll have been there for years.

+“He’s a quality player,” was his captain Ben Stokes’ assessment at the close. “such a hard person to bowl to with the new ball.I love the way that his natural game is to look to score and put bowlers under pressure from ball one.
+Ducky has been incredible since coming into the team and he's shown he can score runs pretty much all over the world in any conditions he's faced with.”

-Brendon McCullum’s team have twisted reality to the point that arriving at Headingley on day five, with 350 runs still required for victory, England’s pursuit of their second highest ever run chase felt eminently possible rather than the opinion of a madman.
+Brendon McCullum’s team have twisted reality to the point that arriving at Headingley on day five, with 350 runs still required for victory, England’s pursuit of the second-highest chase in their history felt eminently possible rather than the opinion of a madman.
 These run chases didn't happen even three years ago.
-The dial has been changed.
+The dial has been turned.
 And this England team is the reason.

 Along with Crawley, Duckett gave England their dream start.
-The fifty partnership between the two came in the seventeenth over of the innings - the slowest they have ever shared as a pair - but in murky, bowler-friendly conditions, it was perfect.
+The 50 partnership between the two came in the 17th over of the innings – the slowest they’ve ever shared as a pair – but in murky, bowler-friendly conditions, it was perfect.

 Duckett, watchful, punched the ball airily off the bowling of Mohammed Siraj.
 It dropped just in front of the fielder before skipping past him and away for four.
 Duckett celebrated with a mini fist pump to himself.